TeamKillerX/tgcore/docs/README.md

 **Poor readability**

-Hard code to scan fast.
+The code is hard to scan quickly.

 **Difficult to expand**